Paul Davison, PT

 Vesitubular Rehabilitation (vertigo)

-Paul has successfully completed a vestibular rehabilitation course offered through the Advanced Physical Therapy Education Institute, and can now identify, assess, and provide evidence-based treatments for people experiencing peripheral vestibular disorders and benign paroxysmal positional vertigo.
-Paul is also in the process of completing a concussion management course through the Complete Concussion Management Incorporation.
+Paul has successfully completed a vestibular rehabilitation course offered through the Advanced Physical Therapy Education Institute, and can assess, and provide evidence-based treatments for people experiencing central, and peripheral vestibular disorders and benign paroxysmal positional vertigo (BPPV).
+Paul also offers assessment, management, and rehabilitation of acute and persistent concussion syndrome, following the completion of his training through Shift Concussion Management.

 Paul lives a very active lifestyle by participating in regular weight training and cardiovascular endurance training.
 Paul currently plays recreational ice hockey, and played competitive hockey and lacrosse growing up.